syuntoku14/fusion2urdf/README.md

 # fusion2urdf

+I have stopped developing this repo, but any contributions are welcome.
+This repo only supports Gazebo, if you are using pybullet, see: https://github.com/yanshil/Fusion2PyBullet.

 ### Updated!!!
 * 2020/01/04: Multiple updates:
   * no longer a need to run a bash script to convert stls